Created by a Student, for Students

 Tool

 PyTorch framework for healthcare imaging.
 Core, Label, Auto3DSeg, Deploy.
-Central to months 3, 10.
+Central to weeks 3, 10.

 pip install